JoshRTheDeveloper/Module-3/README.md

-# Module-1-Challenge
+# Module-3-Challenge

 ## Description

-This is a project that aims to take starter code and update it to meet accessibility standards.
+This project aims to generate a passsword after a prompt is answered and confirms.
+The password will include specified characters and length can be decided within certain limits.

 ## Installation